 Paris is one of the most beautiful cities in the world.
 And boasts of an amazing array of tourist attractions which can keep you hooked for days and weeks.
 Some of the top attractions in Paris are:

-3. Museums: Paris is home to around 130+ museums – no doubt you are spoilt for choice.
-Most of the museums are free on the first Sunday of the month and hence get really crowded also.
+Paris is home to around 130+ museums – no doubt you are spoilt for choice.
+Most of the museums are free on the first Sunday of the month.
+As a result, they get really crowded.
 Don’t forget to check out:

 3a.
 Musee du Louvre: